 - Cut Health Benefits

 Because every employment situation is different, there could be other types of adverse employment actions that would violate the anti-discrimination protections under USERRA.
 In addition to these protections, USERRA permits those leaving their jobs for military service to elect continuation of their employer-based healthcare plan (both for the employee and dependents) for up to 24 months while serving in the military.

 Like many other employee-protection laws, employers may not retaliate against anyone (even workers that have no connection to the uniformed services) that provides assistance in the enforcement of any USERRA rights.
 This includes testifying or making a statement in connection with any USERRA proceeding.

-Orlando Military Rights Law Firm
+Tampa Military Rights Law Firm

 Florin Gray Bouzas Owens is dedicated to protecting the rights of our men and women in the military.
 Please understand that there are several requirements and protections under USERRA.
-If you would like to discuss any USERRA-related issues, please contact our Orlando and Tampa Military Rights Lawyers for a free consultation or call us at 727-254-5255.
+If you would like to discuss any USERRA-related issues, please contact our Tampa Military Rights Lawyers for a free consultation or call us at 727-254-5255.